singultek/recommender_system/README.md

   * Constructs a dictionary with users-movies that rated by users as key-values pairs
   * The dicitonary has user and rating keys and movies are stored as values between these nested keys
 5. `user_vector()`: Getting user vector method
-  * Gets the weighted average of ratings for movies for each user in order to understand the user's average taste of rating movies
+  * Gets the weighted average of ratings for movies for each user in order to understand the user's average rating trends for movies
 6. `user_movie_summary()`: Getting summary of key points method
   * Computes the non rated list of the movies for each user
   * Returns the vector of the user given by userID